Outreach and Access Program helps high school students from under-represented communities discover public health and health system careers

 Last week, the DLSPH hosted three information sessions for 140 high school students at Marc Garneau Collegiate Institute in Toronto’s Thorncliffe Park neighbourhood.
 Students in grades 10 through 12 from a variety of disciplines participated in an interactive discussion with IHPME alumnus Ryan Hinds, Assistant Professor Emily Seto and Lecturer Charlotte Lombardo.
 Students were asked what it was like to fit into a new community after immigrating to Canada and explored how health care professionals hold a variety of jobs outside of the traditional nurse and doctor roles, such as health promotion and health informatics.

-The program is led by DLSPH Advancement Director Annette Paul and Dean Steini Brown in partnership with Ahead of the Game Youth Mentoring Program and The Neighbourhood Office in Thorncliffe Park.
+The program is co-led by Annette Paul, Director of Advancement, and IHPME alumnus Ryan Hinds, along with Dean Adalsteinn Brown in partnership with Ahead of the Game Youth Mentoring Program and The Neighbourhood Organization in Thorncliffe Park.
 DLSPH faculty will play pivotal roles in shaping the program as it moves forward.
 Program components will include mentorship, summer school, networking and internships, as well as other supports to ensure participation and success.

 To create a pathway to diverse youth, students at Marc Garneau Collegiate Institute are the first group for the pilot.
 With the support of students and the community, the DLSPH aims to expand the program to more schools in the future.